max-devjs/vuehandbook/02-vue-first-app/readme.md

 #### `src/main.js`

-This is the main JavaScript files that drive our app.
+This is the main JavaScript file that drive our app.

 We first import the Vue library and the App component from `App.vue`.